GpuZelenograd/memtest_vulkan/Readme.md

       - edit&commit code changes (small changes are possible even via editing with a browser)
       - and github will build the binary from your changes for you as the artifacts on the actions tab in 5 minutes!

-## License
+## Acknowledgements
+The idea inspired by OpenCL-based cross-platform memory testing tool [memtestCL](https://github.com/ihaque/memtestCL).

+The implementation would not be possible without great vulkan bindings for rust provided by zlib-licensed [erupt library](https://gitlab.com/Friz64/erupt).
-memtest_vulkan is licensed similar to `erupt` under the [zlib License](https://github.com/GpuZelenograd/memtest_vulkan/blob/main/LICENSE)
+So, for licensing simplicity, memtest_vulkan is also licensed under the [zlib License](https://github.com/GpuZelenograd/memtest_vulkan/blob/main/LICENSE).

 ## Video card memory error kinds (theory)

+### Classification of the errors by the "what have gone wrong"
-* The single-bit errors like in an [image above](#usage_screenshot).
+* The single-bit errors like in an [image above](#errors_screenshot).
 Such errors are counted in ToggleCnt column 0x01 and the exact bit indices are counted in SingleIdx column.
 Such errors may be detected by EDC in theory if they occur during transmitting by EDC-enabled part of GPU<->memory wire.
 But I'm not sure if EDC helps if they occure when transmitting between gpu cache and gpu core or something like this.
 * The errors on data-inversion bit (if not detected by EDC).
 Those should be counted in ToggleCnt columns 0x07/0x08 without SingleIdx info for them.
 * The multi-bit transmission errors.
 Those should be counted in ToggleCnt columns above 0x01, without SingleIdx info for them.
 * The errors flipped in the memory chips itself during data storage/"refresh cycles".
 This may be caused by too big period of refresh or other problems. memtest_vulkan uses a part of memory in a "write once at start but reread every time" pattern - it is the reason fot read GB is more then written GB.
 If a data flips inside this part of memory - there would be infinite log of error messages marked with "Mode NEXT_RE_READ" (in opposite to Mode INITIAL_READ).
 Lowering the clocks without restarting test doesn't get rid of such errors.